-The path planning problem (or the so-called Piano Mover's Problem) has been well studied in the past three decades.
-A good survey of path planning algorithms can be found in [10].
-It has been shown to be a PSPACE-hard problem, and its computational complexity is exponential in the degrees of freedom (DOF) that the moving object has.[18]
-Due to the curse of dimensionality, most efficient complete path planners exist only for three or four dimensional configuration space (C-space).
-The methods bases on artificial potential fields are good examples that are reported to be able to solve 2D path-planning problems in fractions of a second.[2]
+The path planning problem (or the so-called Piano Mover's Problem) has been extensively studied in the past two decades.
+A good survey of path planning algorithms can be found in [11].
+It has been shown to be a PSPACE-hard problem, and its computational complexity is exponential in the degrees of freedom (DOF) that the moving object possesses[19].
+Due to the curse of dimensionality, efficient complete path planners exist only for three or four dimensional configuration space (C-space).
+The methods bases on artificial potential fields are good examples that are reported to be able to solve 2D path-planning problems in fractions of a second[2].

-In the past few years, a new path planning scheme called random sampling scheme for path planning is reported to be effective in solving practical problems in various applications with high dimensionalities.[1]
-A special version of planner with this random sampling scheme is called the probabilistic roadmap method.[7][17]
-It spends a significant amount of time to preprocess the connectivity information in the C-space such that it can answer path-planning queries afterward in a short amount of time.
-The type of planner is good for applications where static environments can be assumed and several planning queries are needed.
+In the recent years a new path-planning scheme called random sampling scheme for path planning was proposed.
+Experimental and theoretical results show that it is effective in solving practical problems in various applications with high dimensionalities[1].
+A special version of planner with this random sampling scheme is called the probabilistic roadmap method[8][18].
+In this method, a significant amount of time is spent in preprocessing the connectivity information of the C-space such that it can answer path-planning queries afterward in a short amount of time.
+This type of planner is good for applications where static environments can be assumed and several planning queries are needed.